(Disclosure: Some of the links below may be affiliate links)

 The first way to add a margin of safety to your FIRE plan is to plan for higher expenses.

-When you are computing your FIRE number, you use your yearly expenses as the base.
+When computing your FIRE number, you use your yearly expenses as the base.
 So, your entire FIRE plan is only valid for these yearly expenses.
 Your FIRE plan only takes inflation into account by default.
 So, if you increase your expenses by 10% because of a change of lifestyle, you are endangering your entire plan.

 So, you have to be careful about estimating your expenses in retirement.
 It is more difficult than you think to know how much you will spend.
 And it is impossible to know it exactly.
 It is still an estimation.